-The main advantage of our scheme is that it enables us to obtain the whole structure of dephasing noise distribution $p$ with polynomial sampling and time complexity shown in Theorem~\ref{thm:main_efficiency}.
-It properly includes the benefits of previous state verification or randomized benchmarking~\cite{zhu2019,liu2024}.
-We can apply this gained information to post-error mitigation~\cite{lostaglio2021,suzuki2022}, or to introduce a better magic state preparation platform~\cite{gupta2024}.
-Moreover, since the noise is tailored into $Z$-dephasing noise, it is possible to design or apply noise-selective error correcting codes~\cite{layden2020}.
-Our work ultimately implies that quantum computing based on a largely entangled resource state~\cite{takeuchi2019} can circumvent the conventional problem of the inefficiency in the noise learning and recovery~\cite{flammia2020,berg2023,harper2021}.
-The $l_1$-approximation efficiency of the algorithm for sparse $p$ also contributes to the primary goal of compressive sensing~\cite{gross2010}, another research field to identify the unknown states with poly-rank.
-However, poly-rank does not imply a sparsity of $p$, although the converse holds.
-Even if so, we believe that our scheme has the potential to be generalized to detect the noise of low-rank hypergraph states.
+Estimating a tailored noise offers richer information compared to the previous state verification or randomized benchmarking~\cite{zhu2019,liu2024,lee2025_benchmarking}, and enables us to apply this gained information to post-error mitigation~\cite{lostaglio2021,suzuki2022}, or to introduce a better magic state preparation platform~\cite{gupta2024}.
+Consequently, these would lead to improved accuracy in graph-based algorithms such as quantum metrology~\cite{shettell2020}, MBQC~\cite{miller2016,briegel2009}, surface code~\cite{aharonov2025,suzuki2022}, and instantaneous quantum polynomial (IQP) circuit~\cite{rajakumar2024}.
+Our work implies that quantum computing based on a largely entangled resource state~\cite{takeuchi2019} can circumvent the conventional problem of the inefficiency in noise learning and recovery~\cite{flammia2020,berg2023,harper2021}.
+We note that sparsity (poly-support of $p$) implies the poly-rank of the noisy state $\rho$ ($\because$ Prop.~\ref{prop:dominant_rank}).
+Therefore, the $l_1$-approximation efficiency of the algorithm for sparse $p$ also contributes to the primary goal of compressive sensing~\cite{gross2010}, another research field to identify the unknown states with poly-rank.
+Although poly-rank does not imply a sparsity of $p$, we believe that our scheme has the potential to be generalized to $l_1$-approximation of the noise in a low-rank hypergraph states.